-Roanoke Valley Area Metropolitan Planning Organization (MPO) Transportation Improvement Program (TIP)
+Roanoke Valley Transportation Planning Organization (TPO) Transportation Improvement Program (TIP)

-On June 24, 2014, the Roanoke Valley Area Metropolitan Planning Organization Policy Board approved an update to the Transportation Improvement Program (TIP) for Fiscal Years 2015-2018.
-In addition RVAMPO staff developed A Basic Guide to the Transportation Improvement Program, which is a document designed to provide the general public an understanding of the TIP and the process.
-Finally, the RVAMPO publishes an annual listing of TIP projects which have been obligated federal funds.
+On June 24, 2014, the Roanoke Valley Transportation Planning Organization Policy Board approved an update to the Transportation Improvement Program (TIP) for Fiscal Years 2015-2018.
+In addition RVTPO staff developed A Basic Guide to the Transportation Improvement Program, which is a document designed to provide the general public an understanding of the TIP and the process.
+Finally, the RVTPO publishes an annual listing of TIP projects which have been obligated federal funds.
 All of these documents can be found by clicking on the links below.
 Thank you for your comments and participation in the Transportation Improvement Program update process.